f5devcentral/f5-agility-labs-adc/docs/class7/modules/module03.rst

       iv.  **Insert XForwarded For**: Enabled *(to save the original client ip)*

          .. image:: ../images/image56.png
-            :alt: C:\Users\RASMUS~1\AppData\Local\Temp\SNAGHTML566674e6.PNG
-            :width: 3.25in
+            :width: 300px
-            :height: 3.44635in

    v.
 Select **Finish**

    vi.
 Attach your new HTTP Profile to your secure_vs (HTTPS) virtual server by going to the virtual server, selecting the **HTTP Profile** and changing it from **None** to **secure-my-website**.

-1. Browse to your secure virtual server in RDP session.
+2. Browse to your secure virtual server in RDP session.

    a.
 Do web pages appear normal?

    b.
 Now browse to a bad page.

    c.
 Using your browser Inspect window check the server response.
-Altenately you can to the **Request and Response Headers** from the **Demo** drop-down menu to view the headers.
+Alternatively you can go to the **Request and Response Headers** from the **Demo** drop-down menu to view the headers.
 You should see your sanitized server response and the original client IP address in the **x-forward-for** header, which is itself new.

    d.
 You can compare the headers by accessing your HTTP virtual server your unsecure **www_vs** and looking at the responses.